j3soon/LLM-Tutorial/README.md

 ## Contributors

-The code was primarily written by [Cliff](https://github.com/wcks13589), tested by [Yang-Hsien](https://github.com/y-h-Lin), and documented by [Johnson](https://github.com/j3soon), with assistance from others listed in the [contributor list](https://github.com/j3soon/LLM-Tutorial/graphs/contributors).
+The code was primarily written by [Cliff](https://github.com/wcks13589), with assistance from others listed in the [contributor list](https://github.com/j3soon/LLM-Tutorial/graphs/contributors).

 ## Acknowledgements